influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/administration/security.md

 ### Kapacitor and InfluxDB Authentication

 An additional security mechanism available in InfluxDB is Authentication and Authorization.
-Kapacitor can be configured to communicate with Influx using a username:password pair.
+Kapacitor can be configured to communicate with InfluxDB using a username:password pair.
 These properties can be set in the configuration file, as environment variables or over the HTTP API.